Andrew Blowers (academic)

 Andrew Thomas Blowers OBE FRSA is a British geographer and environmentalist and Emeritus Professor of the Faculty of Arts & Social Sciences at the Open University.

 Biography

 Blowers attended Colchester Royal Grammar School and won an Open Exhibition to read Geography at Durham University.
 After periods teaching at Newcastle Polytechnic and Kingston Polytechnic he joined the Open University, where he eventually became Dean of Social Sciences.

 His academic work has focused on environmental protection, particularly nuclear waste management.
 In 1993 he campaigned against the opening of the Thermal Oxide Reprocessing Plant at Sellafield.

 Honours

 He received an OBE for services to environmental protection in the 2000 Birthday Honours.
 He became a Fellow of the Royal Society of Arts in 2004.
+He was the 2018 recipient of the Alexander & Ilse Melamid Medal of the American Geographical Society.